Ryanhtech/battery-reminder/README.md

  Go to the `C:\Users\<username>\AppData\Local` folder with File Explorer.
 Once you're there, create a folder named `BatteryReminder` (or any other name you want).
 In this folder, paste the `BatteryReminder.exe` file that you downloaded earlier.

 ### Step 3
  Go to the `C:\Users\<username>\AppData\Roaming\Microsoft\Windows\Start Menu\Start-up` folder with File Explorer.
-Right-click on a blank area in the File Explorer window and create a new shortcut to the file that you just pasted and by passing the `-start` parameter.
+Right-click on a blank area in the File Explorer window and create a new shortcut to the file that you just pasted in Step 2 and by passing the `-start` parameter.
 The shortcut should be like:
  ```"C:\Users\<username>\AppData\Local\BatteryReminder\BatteryReminder.exe" -start```
  Now, name the shortcut like you feel, and restart your computer.
 BatteryReminder is now running.